skuttleman/defacto/README.md

 ### Commands

-`command` - a message sent through `defacto` via `defacto.core/dispatch!`.
+`command` - a message "dispatched" through `defacto` via `defacto.core/dispatch!`.
 It should be a vector with a keyword in first position.
-Prefer qualified keywords which are present-tense _verbs_ ending with a `!`.
+Prefer qualified keywords which are _present-tense verbs_ ending with a `!`.

 `action` - the keyword in first position of a `command` vector.